 Preventing Anal Gland Problems

-The best thing you can do for a cat to help prevent anal gland issues is to feed it a quality cat food and keep it in a good physical condition.
-If you're worried about your cat developing anal gland problems, prevent it from becoming overweight and let your veterinarian know if it's scooting its rear end on the floor or has any inflammation around the rectal area.
+The best thing you can do for a cat to help prevent anal gland issues is to feed it quality cat food and keep it in a good physical condition.
+If you're worried about it developing anal gland problems, prevent your cat from becoming overweight and let your veterinarian know if it's scooting its rear end on the floor or has any inflammation around the rectal area.
 Monitor for diarrhea and do not attempt to express the anal glands unnecessarily.
 Manually expressing anal glands without them needing it can cause irritation problems in the future, so it is best to leave them alone unless a reason to express them arises.